jvde-github/AIS-catcher/README.md

 #### Visualization

-When AIS-catcher receives data containing a vessel's dimensions, it displays a circle that accommodates the ship's dimensions regardless of heading.
+When AIS-catcher receives data containing a vessel's dimensions but can not determine the direction it is pointing (heading), it will display a circle that accommodates the ship's dimensions regardless of heading.
 Missing heading information is common for Class B ships.
 If there's a decent approximation available for the heading, such as course-over-ground above certain speeds, it will be used.
 Shapes plotted using this approximation will have a dashed border, indicating incomplete information.
 An example is the USS Constitution docked in Boston.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/52420030/219856857-e0965190-1468-47b6-88ad-423b77c455ff.png" width="50%"/>